 Sedge Bay in Yellowstone was phenomenal as ever.
 Better than ever, in fact.
 Glacier’s Logan Pass was its ever reliable self.
 We spent no time on Grand Teton’s Pilgrim Creek Road (long story for another day).
 But Jasper’s Maligne Lake Road all but skunked us on black bears for the first time in 25 years (though it was good for other animals).
 And Kananaskis’s Highwood Pass also failed to deliver a grizzly for the first time in 20 years.
 How much was bad luck, and how much was changing animal patterns remains to be seen, but we’ll keep you informed.

-I admit, this wasn’t the normal “Wildlife Hotspot” column we feature every month.
-But you have to bear with me.
 The worst part of taking 25,000 images is the sorting.
 And the editing.
 And the uploading.
 As I have been voluntold that this is my job to enjoy, I’m going to spend the next few weeks offering up a summer in review while I slowly work my way through the mountain of images.

 Wish me luck – and my thanks for your patience.

 Tags: ghost bear photography, national parks, nature, nikon, outdoors, photography, simon jackson, waterton, wildlife, wildlife hotspots, yellowstone